bbarker/ATS-Postiats-wiki/Zen-Practice-on-ATS.md

 ## Kiwamu Okabe's practice

-On real world, there are not meaning.
-There are values only.
+In the real world, there is no intrinsic meaning.
+There is only values.
-Meaning is located at a mind of human who watch the values.
+Meaning is located in the mind of a human who watches those values.
-Then, it's nonsense that you think type constructor creates values.
+Therefore, it's nonsense to think that a type constructor creates values.
 The order is reversed.

-Let's think that a human applies type imagined, by himself, to the value.
-It's called "Applied Type".
-What is value?
-Value is possible to change any time.
+Suppose a human applies an imagined type to a value.
+What is the value?
+It can change at any time.
 However, the human wishes the value's meaning doesn't change, while the value is changed.
-That is to say any things are built with 2 parts, that changing part and fixed part.
+That is to say everything is built with two parts: a changing part, and a fixed part.
-The former is "dynamics", the latter is "statics" that is also called "static meaning".
-Meaning is "type".
+The former is "dynamics", the latter is "statics" that is also called "static meaning", or simply "type".
-Of course, his wish may be sometimes not fitted together.
-Types applied wildly by him will not be well-typed.
+Of course, his wish may sometimes not fit together.
+Types applied wildly by the programmer might not be well-typed.

-Whereat, introduce type influence after he applied type.
+Whereas, introduce type influence after he applied type.
 Any subset of the world should have only a meaning.
 If there is some subsets have some meanings, he does not correctly understand the world.
 This is Applied Type System.